-Linux is a versatile and open source kernel system, on top of that, lots of free and customizable OS or distros are being made by various IT firms and community.
-All those systems provide lots of options and configuration for all type of users.
-This is the beauty of Linux system.
+Linux is a versatile and open source kernel system.
+On top of that, lots of free and customizable OS or distros are being made by various IT firms and communities.
+All those systems provide lots of options and configurations for all types of users.
+This is the beauty of the Linux system.
 When you install a Linux distro, it comes with a prebuilt desktop environment.
-There are lots of popular desktop environments available for Linux in the market but choosing the best one, depending on requirement, quite difficult for the newbie.
-So that makes me create this detailed tutorial on best Linux desktop environment.
-This tutorial will definitely help both a newbie and advanced user to get the best one for the system.
+There are lots of popular desktop environments available for Linux in the market but choosing the best one, depending on the requirement, quite difficult for the newbie.
+So that makes me create this detailed tutorial on the best Linux desktop environment.
+This tutorial will help both a newbie and advanced user get the best one for the system.
 Here I will be only focusing on How to install those Linux desktop environments on Ubuntu.

 Best Linux Desktop Environment

-Keeping this thought in mind, I am going to share a list of Best Desktop Environment and shells, which can be installed on different Ubuntu versions through Terminal.
+Keeping this thought in mind, I will share a list of Best Desktop Environment and shells, which can be installed on different Ubuntu versions through Terminal.

 1. GNOME Desktop Environment

 Gnome Desktop Environment is one of the best and popular desktop environment in the world of Linux.
 This desktop environment is under active development and easily integrates with the latest hardware and software.
 Moreover, Canonical has adopted Gnome for Ubuntu OS as the default desktop environment.
 It also offers a set of Best Gnome Extensions, which increases the functionality of the system.

 Xfce is a lightweight desktop environment, which takes fewer resources, and does not demand hardware acceleration.
 It’s basically made for a Unix-like distro.
 Xfce is very fast and user-friendly.
 This handy desktop environment comes with some unique apps and panel extension, which increases the utility of the system.
 Install it by the following command.

 To install additional apps and extensions, use the following command.

 To install Xfce 4.12 on Ubuntu 14.04 and 15.04: